If you are into sports, you must have seen something similar to the image below.

 Conclusion

-Heatmaps are useful website analytics tools that can reveal much information about user activities, even on complex web pages.
+Heatmaps are website analytics tools that can reveal much information about user activities, even on complex web pages.
 They present hours and tons of user activities on your website in a format that’s easy to understand.

 Heatmaps reveal areas of the site that users struggle to use, which, if improved, can drive your conversion rates and engagements.